Go To Top

 Auto insurance settlement for medical bills: Tax-exempt

 In most cases, auto insurance claims for medical bills are tax-exempt.
-When it comes to medical bills and auto insurance, the insurance company will usually pay the hospital directly or simply reimburse you for medical bills you have already paid, which would not be considered income.
+The insurance company will usually pay the hospital directly or reimburse you for medical bills you have already paid, which would not be considered income.

 However, there can be exceptions, according to the IRS: